iSarmad/Depth-From-Defocus-Matlab/README.md

 This Repo is the implementation of the following paper:

-* [ImageMatting](https://ieeexplore.ieee.org/document/4359322/) A closed form solution to natural image matting
+* [ImageMatting](https://ieeexplore.ieee.org/document/4359322/) A Closed form solution to natural image matting
+* [WMF](https://ieeexplore.ieee.org/document/6751115) Constant Time Weighted Median Filtering for Stereo Matching and Beyond

 ### Prerequisites